Notice of appointment of date for the exercise of electors’ rights23 April 2015

-2. Each year the Partnership’s Annual Return is audited by an auditor appointed by the Audit Commission.
+2. Each year the Partnership’s annual return needs to be reviewed by an external auditor appointed by the Audit Commission.
 Any person interested has the right to inspect the accounts and make copies of the Annual Return and all books, deeds, contracts, bills, vouchers and receipts relating to the accounting statements.
-For the year ended 31 March 2012 these documents will be available on reasonable notice on application to:
+For the year ended 31 March 2015 these documents will be available on reasonable notice on application to:

 Head of Strategy and Accounting

 3. Local Government Electors and their representatives also have: